-The two men shared the conviction that efficiency and expertise, not political connections, should determine who could best serve in government.
-When Roosevelt became President of the United States in 1901, he appointed Bonaparte to be Attorney General.
+The two men believed that efficiency and expertise, not political connections, should determine who could best serve in government.
+When Roosevelt became President of the United States in 1901, he appointed Bonaparte Attorney General.
 In 1908, Bonaparte applied their Progressive philosophy to the Department of Justice by creating a corps of Special Agents.
 It had neither a name nor an officially designated leader other than the Attorney General.
 Yet, these former detectives and Secret Service men were the forerunners of the FBI.

 National Climate Leading Up to Its Creation

-Today, most Americans take for granted that our country needs a federal investigative service, but in 1908, the establishment of this kind of agency at a national level was highly controversial.
+Today, most Americans take for granted that our country needs a federal investigative service, but in 1908, establishing this kind of agency at a national level was highly controversial.
 The U.S. Constitution is based on “federalism:” a national government with jurisdiction over matters that crossed boundaries, like interstate commerce and foreign affairs, with all other powers reserved to the states.
 Throughout the 1800s, Americans usually looked to cities, counties, and states to fulfill most government responsibilities.
-However, by the 20th century, easier transportation and communications had created a climate of opinion favorable to the federal government establishing a strong investigative tradition.
+However, by the 20th century, more accessible transportation and communications had created a climate of opinion favorable to the federal government, establishing a solid investigative tradition.

 President Roosevelt personified Progressivism at the national level.
-A federal investigative force, consisting of well-disciplined experts and designed to fight corruption and crime, fit Roosevelt’s Progressive scheme of government.
+A federal investigative force consisting of well-disciplined experts designed to fight corruption and crime fit Roosevelt’s Progressive government scheme.
 Attorney General Bonaparte shared his President’s Progressive philosophy.
-However, the Department of Justice under Bonaparte had no investigators of its own except for a few Special Agents who carried out specific assignments for the Attorney General, and a force of Examiners (trained as accountants) who reviewed the financial transactions of the federal courts.
-Since its beginning in 1870, the Department of Justice used funds appropriated to investigate federal crimes to hire private detectives first, and later investigators from other federal agencies.
-(Federal crimes are those that were considered interstate or occurred on federal government reservations.)
+However, the Department of Justice under Bonaparte had no investigators except for a few Special Agents who carried out specific assignments for the Attorney General and a force of Examiners (trained as accountants) who reviewed the financial transactions of the federal courts.
+Since its beginning in 1870, the Department of Justice used funds appropriated to investigate federal crimes to hire private detectives first and later investigators from other federal agencies.
+(Federal crimes are considered interstate or occurred on federal government reservations.)

 The following month, Attorney General Bonaparte appointed a force of Special Agents within the Department of Justice.
-Accordingly, ten former Secret Service employees and a number of Department of Justice investigators became Special Agents of the Department of Justice.
+Accordingly, ten former Secret Service employees and several Department of Justice investigators became Special Agents of the Department of Justice.
 On July 26, 1908, Bonaparte ordered them to report to Chief Examiner Stanley W. Finch.
 This action is celebrated as the beginning of the FBI.

 Both Attorney General Bonaparte and President Theodore Roosevelt, who completed their terms in March 1909, recommended that the force of 34 Agents become a permanent part of the Department of Justice.
 Attorney-General George Wickersham, Bonaparte’s successor, named the force the Bureau of Investigation on March 16, 1909.
 At that time, the title of Chief Examiner was changed to Chief of the Bureau of Investigation.